Call for Papers

 • Workshop submission form (March and August deadlines)

-• Roundtable submission form (no later than Nov.
-15)
+• Roundtable submission form (November deadline)

 • Participants must confirm that they have followed Academic Integrity and Permissions guidelines (see below).